How to Start and Scale up a Point-of-Care 3D Printing Lab

 For IT infrastructure, Peter Metherall notes the importance of having good connectivity with the PACS system, and if based in radiology, to connect with the radiology information system.
 Having separate storage is important also as often the files are too large to store on the PACS system.
 He suggests working with the IT department to avoid having to figure out the back-ups with resilient storage.
 The latest edition of Mimics further integrates into the clinical workflow through a module that easily connects with hospitals’ PACS systems.
 Moreover, this update allows better management of 3D printing objects and relate image data using the new DICOM Encapsulated STL standard.

 “One of the most important sources of funding for us are still grants, both through funding bodies like local foundations, Swiss funding agencies or the EU but also through the hospital itself with innovation transfer grants,” said Dr. Thieringer.

 The presenters also spoke about funding not only to set up the service, but to continue later on.
 Since most medical insurance does not yet cover 3D prints, many speakers highlighted the importance of looking for sources for reimbursements once the lab is up and running.
 For example, some use a system within the hospital to internally bill the different departments for using the 3D lab.

-Plus, many hospitals justify the scheme by analyzing the costs they’ve reduced by doing more planning before the surgery using 3D planning and printing, which saves time in the OR when the cost per minute is high.
+Plus, many hospitals justify the scheme by analyzing the costs they’ve reduced by doing more planning before the surgery using 3D planning and printing.
+Preoperative planning saves time in the OR when the cost per minute is high.
 By illustrating to hospital management the ways that costs can be cut, many departments are willing to use the service.
 Resources, such as this Materialise whitepaper, can further help hospitals analyze the value captured by setting up an in-house service.